TUDelft-IN4303-2014/assignments/milestone1-editor/day4.md

 See `lib/runtime/editor/origins/` for a suitable strategy.
 2. Outline the main method as a subnode of the main class.
 This requires you to drop the import `editor/MiniJava-Outliner.generated`.
-Instead, you need tp define a strategy
+Instead, you need to define a strategy

         outline = custom-label-outline(to-outline-label, to-outline-node)
     Visit `lib/runtime/editor/outline-library` for inspiration.